 - Don’t question my choices

 - Don’t comment on my choices

 - Don’t call ever.
 Just text.

 Everyone has their own boundaries, anxieties and triggers; I absolutely understand this, and these personal boundaries should be communicated and respected.
 I’m not trying to argue that any mother’s boundaries should be pushed, but maybe when a boundary is crossed, we can start using it as an opportunity to educate rather than let it create resentment.

-When that annoying male co-worker asks when you’re going to pop with 10 more weeks to go, chuckle and say, “No pregnant woman wants to hear that she looks ready to pop two months premature.
+When that annoying male co-worker asks when you’re going to pop with 10 more weeks to go, say, “No pregnant woman wants to hear that she looks ready to pop two months premature.
 Patience is a virtue, isn’t it?”